Good to know

 PLEASE NOTE that all luggage is scanned prior to exiting arrivals.

 Scuba diving in the warm turquoise Maldivian waters is a unique and truly magical experience and the philosophy of Scubaspa is to bring this “magic” to every single dive you take with us.
-Our experienced and professional team of Instructors and Dive Masters has an in-depth local knowledge, which in our opinion is vital in taking you to the very best parts of the very best dive sites.
+Our experienced team of Instructors and Dive Masters has an in-depth local knowledge, which is vital in taking you to best dive sites.
 Their mission is twofold.
 First comes your safety, nothing is more important.
 Second is your total pleasure.
-They want your dive to be everything you dreamed it would be and more.

 What do I need to bring if I want to dive?